October Health – 2025 Report

 Effects of High Work Stress on an Economy

-• Increased Absenteeism: Stress-related illnesses lead to more sick days, disrupting workplace operations.
+• Increased Absenteeism: Stress-related illnesses cause more sick leaves, disrupting workflow and increasing costs.

-• Employee Turnover: Stress can cause burnout, pushing employees to leave, increasing recruitment and training costs.
+• Employee Turnover: Stress drives employees to quit, increasing recruitment and training expenses.

-Implementing workplace mental health support, such as October's digital group sessions and assessments, can help mitigate these impacts by promoting employee well-being and sustaining economic stability.
+Promoting employee mental health through initiatives like October’s digital group sessions and assessments can mitigate these effects and enhance economic performance.

 What can government do to assist?